AndrewKoz/Color-blind-simulator/README.md

 # Color-blind-simulator
-Simple programm, wich allows you to transform an image to color blind mode
+Simple program, wich allows you to transform an image to three color blind modes